chaunceygardiner/weewx-nws/README.md

         $alert.description # Long description
     #end for
     ```
-    Alerts can be seen in action on the 'Alerts' tab at [www.paloaltoweather.com/forecast.html](https://www.paloaltoweather.com/forecast.html).
+    Alerts can be seen in action on the **Alerts** tab at [www.paloaltoweather.com/forecast.html](https://www.paloaltoweather.com/forecast.html).
     The code for this page (at the time of this writing) is:
     ```
        #set alert_count = 0